casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 :::tip

-If the contract name doesn't change during concurrent deploys, the urefs/hashes will be overwritten in the accounts named keys.
+If the contract name doesn't change during concurrent deploys, the urefs/hashes will be overwritten in the account's named keys.

 :::